 The consequences of pleading guilty can be negatively life-altering.
-Attorney Reba, who focuses much of his practice in the appellate arena reversing criminal convictions, has seen these consequences first-hand and understands them well.
+Stephen, who focuses much of his practice in the appellate arena reversing criminal convictions, has seen these consequences first-hand and understands them well.
 In a fast-moving justice system that oftentimes is concerned more with turnover than protection of a defendant’s rights, it is imperative that you have someone fighting for you.

-Attorney Reba handles all traffic, DUI/BUI, misdemeanor, and felony cases in Georgia’s courts.
+Stephen handles all misdemeanor and felony cases in Georgia’s courts.
 He has scored numerous victories for his clients by utilizing a knowledge of constitutional law and vigorous scrutiny of police action.
 This approach was most recently demonstrated in the case of Hernandez-Espino v.
 State.
-Challenging the trial court’s denial of his motion to suppress the evidence against his client, Attorney Reba appealed to the Georgia Court of Appeals.
+Challenging the trial court’s denial of his motion to suppress the evidence against his client, Stephen appealed to the Georgia Court of Appeals.
 Voting four to three, the Court of Appeals reversed the trial court, finding the police’s stop and search of his client to be violative of the Fourth Amendment to the United States Constitution.
 Summing up the argument, the Court of Appeals said “Hernandez–Espino argues…that the officer escalated their encounter to a second-tier encounter by demanding that Hernandez–Espino ‘give him the drugs he just bought,’ that the officer lacked the reasonable articulable suspicion required for a second-tier encounter, and that the unlawful second-tier encounter tainted his consent.
 We agree.”
 As a result of the favorable decision, the prosecution was forced to dismiss the felony drug case.

 Reversing a criminal conviction and sentence requires meticulous attention to the process and facts of the previous proceedings being challenged.
-With significant experience representing clients in direct appeals, habeas corpus proceedings, and post-conviction motions, Attorney Reba has demonstrated on numerous occasions that no criminal conviction and sentence are written in stone.
+With significant experience representing clients in direct appeals, habeas corpus proceedings, and post-conviction motions, Stephen has demonstrated on numerous occasions that no criminal conviction and sentence are written in stone.

 A direct appeal to either the Georgia Court of Appeals or Georgia Supreme Court lies from a conviction and sentence entered through trial, or from a jurisdictional challenge stemming from a guilty plea.
 From an adverse verdict at trial, the appellate proceedings should be initiated with a motion for new trial, filed in the trial court within 30 days from the entry of sentence.
 The motion for new trial stage is a vital opportunity to present new facts to the trial court, address legal errors committed at trial, and to clarify, and thereby preserve, issues presented to the appellate courts.